rishi1999/random-projections/docs/index.md

 #### Acknowledgments

 Thank you to our organizers, Akil Narayan and Yanlai Chen, along with our TAs, Justin Baker and Liu Yang, for supporting us throughout this program.

+ICERM logo gif was generated with the use of https://github.com/ColCarroll/imcmc